alamertt/Shell-Scripts/README.md

-# Welcome to Oracle Scripts!
+# Welcome to Shell Scripts!

 This is a collection of useful Oracle SQL and shell scripts that I frequently use.